c2stem/snap-cloud/README.md

 This is an open source version of the cloud backend for [Snap!](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks).

 ## Usage
-First, install the server with `npm install -g snap-cloud`.
+First, install the server with `npm install -g c2stem/snap-cloud`.
 Then, ensure that an instance of MongoDB is running and start the server with:

 ```